-Emily S. Tabatabai is a member of the Cybersecurity & Data Privacy team, which is nationally ranked by the Legal 500 US.
-She regularly advises clients on an array of internet commerce matters, including data privacy and data security compliance and procedure, data breach response, online privacy, mobile privacy, behavioral advertising, sales and marketing, advertising and promotions, and social media.
+Emily S. Tabatabai is a member of the Cybersecurity & Data Privacy team, which is nationally ranked by the Legal 500 USA.
+She regularly advises clients on an array of Internet commerce matters, including data privacy and data security compliance and procedure, data breach response, online privacy, mobile privacy, behavioral advertising, sales and marketing, advertising and promotions, and social media.
 She has represented clients from start-ups to Fortune 500 companies in investigations before the Federal Trade Commission and State Attorneys’ General, as well as in private litigation.

 Emily also has an active consumer protection practice, focused on marketing and promotional issues.
 She counsels clients on sweepstakes and marketing promotions, retail sales and e-commerce platforms, advertising substantiation, new media and social media integration, and SMS text messaging and telemarketing, including matters involving the Telemarketing Sales Rule (TSR), the Telephone Consumer Protection Act (TCPA), and state and federal consumer protection statutes.

 - Representing a major global fashion retailer in an enforcement action by the U.S. Federal Trade Commission’s Bureau of Consumer Protection involving the client’s online privacy policies and behaviorally-targeted advertising practices.

 - Representing a social application developer in a confidential investigation by the FTC involving alleged breach of data protected by COPPA.

 - Advising EdTech providers on compliance with FERPA and state student data privacy law obligations.

 - Advising a consumer electronics company in designing and implementing global Web site privacy policies governing the collection, use and disclosure of consumer information.